Ly0n/awesome-robotic-tooling/README.md

 * [trax](https://github.com/google/trax) - Trax is a library for deep learning that focuses on sequence models and reinforcement learning
 * [mlflow](https://github.com/mlflow/mlflow) - is a platform to streamline machine learning development, including tracking experiments, packaging code into reproducible runs, and sharing and deploying models
 * [Netron](https://github.com/lutzroeder/Netron) - Visualizer for neural network, deep learning and machine learning models
+* [MNN](https://github.com/alibaba/MNN) - MNN is a blazing fast, lightweight deep learning framework, battle-tested by business-critical use cases in Alibaba

 ### Image Processing